vuejs/vue/README.md

 ## Development

-Make sure you have `grunt-cli` installed globally.
-Then clone the repo and install dependencies:
+    # in case you don't already have them:
+    # npm install -g grunt-cli component
     $ npm install
+    $ component install

+To build:

+    $ grunt componentbuild

 To watch and auto-build dev version during development: